About Teaching With Writing

 Editor: Vicki Tolar BurtonProfessor of English Coordinator of the Writing Intensive Curriculum Program Ph.
 D. Auburn University, MAT Duke University, BA Wake Forest University E-Mail: firstname.lastname@example.org

-Assistant Editor: Zachary PajakInstructor of English Assistant Coordinator for the Writing Intensive Curriculum Program MA Oregon State University, BA St. Mary's College of Maryland E-Mail: firstname.lastname@example.org
+Assistant Editor: Elizabeth Summer WimberlyGraduate Assistant for the Writing Intensive Curriculum Program Graduate Teaching Associate, School of Writing, Literature & Film MA Oregon State University (Spring '14), BA Princeton University E-Mail: Elizabeth.Wimberly@oregonstate.edu

 Teaching with Writing is the newsletter of the Oregon State University Writing Intensive Curriculum Program.
 As part of the Baccalaureate Core, all OSU students are required to take an upper-division writing intensive course in their major.